cinchrb/cinch/docs/bot_options.md

   and the value of this option will be prepended to all but the first parts of the message.

+## modes
+Type
+: Array<String>

+Default value
+: []

+Description
+: An array of modes the bot should set on itself after connecting.

 ## nick
 Type